Configuration¶

 slurm_partition: "" # SLURM partition for remote compute jobs

-sync_workflow: true # Sync workflow/ and config/ code before remote solve
+sync_workflow: false # Sync workflow/ and config/ code before remote solve (may dirty remote git state)

 sync_pixi_files: false # Sync pixi.toml and pixi.lock to remote workdir